6269 on the Swansea Transfer in New Toronto. Bill Thomson

 6525 shoving out to the Food Terminal from Parkdale,

 Swansea was an area west of Sunnyside (street scenes) and east of Mimico on the Joint Section.
 In later years it included the Ontario Food Terminal.
 Only the Bolt Works (later STELCO) was there along with a CNR industrial spur that was once part of the Toronto Belt Line's Humber Loop.
-This track crossed the TTC at a diamond, one of the last such crossings at grade with streetcars.
+This CNR track crossed the Queen Street Extension built in 1955 with a separate right-of-way for the TTC at a diamond, one of the last such crossings at grade with streetcars.

 The Swansea Transfer, really just a yard job, working out of Parkdale Yard, operated on the service track, at least officially, to reach industries in Mimico and New Toronto.
 All industries were considered by the freight department to be in New Toronto.
 These included many high freight rate shipments to Western Canada.
 Christie Biscuits, Campbell's Soup, Goodyear Tire, Anaconda Brass, Gilbey's Distillers, were all shippers of the lucrative and very competitive traffic.
 Two shifts worked in this area with a small 0-6-0 in steam days, then a 1000 HP ALCO diesel.